saisriharsha19/cis6930fa24-project1/README.md

 #### 7. test_redact_concept(doc)
 This test ensures that sentences containing a specified concept are redacted and checks the count of redacted sentences.
 ## Bugs and Assumptions
-### Bugs and Issues
+### Bugs/Issues
 #### Dependency on NLTK Downloads:

 The code uses nltk.download("wordnet", quiet=True), which requires internet access to download the WordNet corpus.
 If run in an environment without internet access, it will fail.
 A better approach would be to check if WordNet is already downloaded.
 #### Matcher Pattern Flexibility:

-The address matcher pattern (pattern variable) is quite specific.
+The address matcher pattern (pattern variable) is quite specific (uses regex and a library named pyap).
 If the format of addresses in the text varies significantly, it may not match some addresses correctly.
 This may lead to missed redactions.
 #### Regex for Phone Numbers:

 The regex pattern for phone numbers in redact_phones may not cover all possible phone formats, especially international formats.
 For example, it might miss formats like "+44 20 1234 5678" (UK) or special characters.
-#### Hardcoded Address Format:

-The regex for street addresses in redact_addresses assumes a very specific format (e.g., 1-2 lines followed by city/state/ZIP).
-This may not account for other valid address formats, leading to potential missed redactions.
-#### Redaction Function Return Values:

-The redact_addresses function always returns redacted but doesn't ensure that the text contains redacted addresses.
-If no addresses are found, it may return the original text.
 #### Concept Redaction Logic:

 In redact_concept, the logic that checks for synonym similarity might not be efficient for large texts or numerous synonyms.
 It can lead to performance issues or missed redactions if synonym detection fails.
 #### Output File Naming:

 The output file is named with .censored but does not validate if the output_dir already contains a file with the same name, which could lead to overwriting existing files.
-#### Error Handling:

-The redact_file function does not handle potential errors while reading from or writing to files.
-If a file does not exist or is not readable, it should catch exceptions and handle them gracefully.
 #### Statistics Calculation:

 The statistics collected do not differentiate between multiple occurrences of the same entity type (e.g., if "Jane Doe" appears multiple times).
 This may lead to inaccurate reporting of redacted items.
-### Assumptions About Input Files:

-1. The program assumes that all input files are text files.
-If a user specifies a binary file or a non-text file, it may cause errors during reading.
-Assumption on Argument Parsing:
+### Assumptions:

+1. I'm assuming that Spacy's entity recognition is able to handle and redact all the Names and Dates

 2. The argument parsing assumes that the user will provide the --input and --output parameters.
 There are no checks for valid input patterns or output directory existence prior to processing.
 Assumptions
-Language Model Availability:

-3. The code assumes that the en_core_web_lg spaCy model is installed.
-If not, the code will raise an error when trying to load the model.
-Redaction Needs:

-4. It assumes that users will always want to redact names, dates, phones, addresses, or concepts as per the flags passed.
-It doesn't provide an option for the user to selectively skip certain types.
-Document Structure:

-5. The redact_addresses function assumes that the document text has a specific structure conducive to regex matching.
-If the structure is not as expected, it may lead to inaccurate redaction.
-Concept Redaction:

-6. It assumes that the concept provided for redaction will always have synonyms.
-If a concept has no synonyms in WordNet, it may lead to no redaction occurring.
-Environment Compatibility:

-7. The code assumes it will run in an environment where all necessary libraries (spaCy, NLTK, etc.) are properly installed and compatible.
-Redaction Marking:

-8. The code assumes that replacing sensitive data with "█" is acceptable for all types of redaction without providing an alternative or configurable character for redaction.
-Recursion in Directory Traversal:

-9. The code uses glob.glob with recursive=True, assuming that the directory structure and file permissions allow for such traversal without issues.
-Input File Format:

-10. It assumes that input files will be in a specific format that can be processed by spaCy without issues.
+3. I'm assuming that input files will be in a specific format that can be processed by spaCy without issues.
 Non-standard text files might cause unexpected errors.